Hong Kong marks 'national security day' with goose-steps and mascots

 They have since embarked on a crackdown against critics and rolled out an official campaign -- dubbed "staunch patriots governing Hong Kong" -- to root out disloyalty towards the Chinese Communist Party.

-Across town on Thursday, Hong Kong's police college held an open day in which officers revealed a new goose-step march, the same style used by police and troops on the Chinese mainland.
+Hong Kong's police college held an open day on Thursday in which officers revealed a new goose-stepping march, the same style used by police and troops on the Chinese mainland.

 The display was a symbolic break from Hong Kong's British colonial past and Chinese army officers helped train police in the new style.

-Tactical units then held an "anti-terrorism drill" which included officers rappelling from a helicopter to shoot dead pretend armed militants and a hostage-taker.
+Tactical units then demonstrated an "anti-terrorism drill", which included officers sliding down ropes from a helicopter to shoot dead pretend armed militants and a hostage-taker.

 Luo Huining, Beijing's top envoy in Hong Kong, gave a fiery speech vowing to "strike down hard resistance and regulate soft resistance" in Hong Kong